gautam-kumar71/linux_notes/Object Oriented Programming (OOP).md

 - Objects created with `new` **must be deleted manually**.

 - Otherwise, the memory remains allocated (→ **memory leak**) and the destructor is **never called**.

+#note:
+Why destructors are called in reverse order?
+- Because the earlier objects might be dependent on next objects , so it is safe to delete the last ones first

+## Static Data Member

+- They are attribute of classes or class member.
+- It is declared using static keyword .
+- Only one copy of that member is created for the entire class & is shared by all the object.
+- It is initialized before any object of this class is created.